TransRUPNet for Improved Polyp Segmentation: Experiment

 \subsection{Dataset}

-We use four publicly available colonoscopy polyp segmentation datasets.
-We consider Kvasir-SEG~\cite{jha2020kvasir} as the in-distribution dataset and other datasets such as PolypGen~\cite{ali2021polypgen}, BKAI-IGH~\cite{lan2021neounet}, and CVC-ClinicDB~\cite{bernal2015wm} as the OOD dataset.
-PolypGen dataset is collected from 6 medical centers from Norway, Italy, France, United Kingdom, and Egypt, incorporating more than 300 patients.
-This dataset is complex as it contains diverse samples from different cohort populations from different countries.
-Therefore, we use the Kvasir-SEG for in-distribution testing and PolypGen, BKAI-IGH, and CVC-ClinicDB for OOD generalization.
+We use four publicly available colonoscopy polyp segmentation datasets, namely, Kvasir-SEG~\cite{jha2020kvasir}, PolypGen~\cite{ali2021polypgen}, BKAI-IGH~\cite{lan2021neounet}, and CVC-ClinicDB~\cite{bernal2015wm}.
+Kvasir-SEG was collected from Norway.
+PolypGen dataset was collected from 6 medical centers, Norway, Italy, France, the United Kingdom, and Egypt, incorporating more than 300 patients.
+It is a complex dataset containing diverse samples from different cohort populations from six countries.
+BKAI-IGH was collected in Vietnam, and CVC-ClinicDB was collected in Spain.
+We use the Kvasir-SEG for in-distribution testing and PolypGen, BKAI-IGH, and CVC-ClinicDB for OOD generalization testing.